Super Bowl Prop Bets 2022

 The Super Bowl is one of the year’s biggest sporting events, watched by over 100M viewers in 2020, many of whom will also place a wager on the game.
 An estimated $7 billion was wagered on the 2020 Super Bowl, up from $6 billion in 2019, a figure that will exponentially grow as sports betting does across the US.
 With this in mind, a considerable amount of time is put into the Super Bowl by sportsbooks, which is great for sports bettors as you’ll have competitive odds and a whole host of betting markets to choose from.
 Most sportsbooks will offer the more conventional player and team prop bets, with a select few offering more exotic or obscure Super Bowl prop bets, such as the colour of the winning Gatordae shower, the length of the National Anthem, or the first song of the Halftime Show.
 Check out our list of Top Online Sportsbooks for where to find your Super Bowl prop bets and make the most of the great signup offers in your state.

-The Super Bowl Halftime Show typically lasts around 15 minutes long.
+The Super Bowl Halftime Show typically lasts around 13 minutes.
 The 2020 Super Bowl Halftime show, performed by J-Lo and Shakira was a total length of 14 minutes and 20 seconds.
-It is estimated that a 30 second commercial slot during the Super Bowl would cost $4 million so while performers aren’t paid to perform, the coveted slot is worth somewhere in the region of $120 million.
+It is estimated that a 30-second commercial slot during the Super Bowl would cost $4 million so while performers aren’t paid to perform, the coveted slot is worth somewhere in the region of $120 million.
 Not bad for 15 minutes of work, right?

-Andy Reid, the Super Bowl winning head coach of the Kansas City Chiefs fell victim to one of sports great, fun traditions and was covered in Orange Gatorade.
+Bruce Arians, the Super Bowl 55 winning head coach of Tampa Bay Buccaneers fell victim to one of sports great, fun traditions and was covered in Blue.
 The colour of the Gatorade shower has become a popular novelty Super Bowl Prop Bet with the winning team traditionally dumping a tub of ice cold Gatorade on their coach to spark the celebrations.
 Historically Orange and Blue have been the most popular colours, and tend to have the best odds each year.